 The consolidated financial statements are presented in U.S. Dollar, which is the Parent Company's functional and presentation currency.
 Each entity in the Group determines its own functional currency and items included in the consolidated financial statements of each entity are measured using that functional currency.
 Transactions in foreign currencies are initially recorded in the functional currency rate ruling at the date of the transaction.
-However, monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency translations are charged or credited to the consolidated statement of income.
+However, monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency exchange rate prevailing at the reporting date.
+Exchange gains or losses arising from foreign currency translations are charged or credited to the consolidated statement of income.

 All differences are taken to the consolidated statement of income with the exception of differences on foreign currency borrowings that provide, if any, a hedge against a net investment in a foreign entity.
 These are taken directly to equity until disposal of the net investment, at which time they are recognized in the consolidated statement of income.
-Nonmonetary items that are measured in terms of historical cost in foreign currency are translated using the exchange rates as at the dates of initial transactions.
+Non-monetary items that are measured in terms of historical cost in foreign currency are translated using the exchange rates as at the dates of initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.